jadeforrest/blog/content/posts/2023-01-07--leaders-make-their-own-problems/index.md

 When I first became a director, I had a conversation with another Director named Jim.

 Jim: "So, you've been in this role for a month now.
-Have you figured out your vision for your organization."
+Have you figured out your vision for your organization?"

 Me: [What is he talking about?]